Results Works of art to see Mostar

 Recommended

 Destruction.
-The destruction of the Old Bridge occurred while Mostar was under siege by the HVO and the Croatian army since May 9, 1993.
+Mostar has been under siege by the HVO and the Croatian army since May 9, 1993.
 In September, the ARBiH (Army of Bosnia-Herzegovina) launched a victorious counter-offensive.
-But this was stopped by the Bosnian government, morally destabilized by the murder of sixty Bosnian-Croat soldiers by its own troops.
-The HVO then subjected the Bosnian districts of the old town to a deluge of fire during the autumn of 1993: out of revenge, but also because it did not have the means to defeat the ARBiH, solidly entrenched on either side of the Neretva.
-In turn, all the bridges collapsed under the blows of the HVO artillery.
-The Old Bridge, which had held out for four hundred and twenty-seven years, was the last to collapse on 9 November, hit by about 60 shells.
-Later, the HVO admitted that it had been deliberately targeted, but for strategic reasons.
-In fact, before this coup de grâce, the damaged Old Bridge could no longer be used to supply the troops of the ARBiH posted on the front line of the right bank.
+But this was stopped dead in its tracks by the Bosnian government, morally destabilized by the murder of 60 Bosnian-Croat soldiers by its own troops.
+The HVO then subjected the Bosnian districts of the old town to a deluge of fire in the autumn of 1993: in revenge, but also because it did not have the means to defeat the ARBiH, solidly entrenched on either side of the Neretva.
+One by one, all the bridges collapsed under the blows of the HVO artillery.
+The Old Bridge, which had held out for four hundred and twenty-seven years, was the last to collapse on November 9, hit by around 60 shells.
+The HVO would later admit to having deliberately targeted it, but for strategic reasons.
+In fact, before the coup de grâce, the damaged Old Bridge was no longer able to supply the ARBiH troops stationed on the right bank front line.
 The destruction had above all a political and symbolic objective: to remove a monument associated with Islamic and Bosnian culture.
-In 2013, the main Croat and Bosnian-Croat officers who led the HVO in the area were sentenced to long prison terms by the International Criminal Tribunal for the former Yugoslavia, including for the destruction of the Old Bridge, considered a violation of the laws or customs of war.
+In 2013, the main Croat and Bosnian-Croat officers who led the HVO in the area were sentenced to long prison terms by the International Criminal Tribunal for the former Yugoslavia, notably for the destruction of the Old Bridge, considered a violation of the laws or customs of war.

 Reconstruction.
-The sight of the destroyed Old Bridge was a shock to the inhabitants of Mostar, who did not imagine that it could be rebuilt.
-However, four months after the shelling of the monument, while Bosnia-Herzegovina was still at war, UNESCO launched an appeal for reconstruction on March 10, 1994.
-Major international financial institutions, some patrons and countries such as France and Turkey responded favorably, later joined by Croatia.
-A temporary footbridge was installed in the place of the bridge by Spanish engineers.
-While divers of the Hungarian army recovered some blocks weighing up to eight tons in the Neretva, limestone of the same quality (of the tenelija type) was sought in the quarries of the region already used in the 16th century.
-But a scandal broke out.
-The initial project was to train local stonemasons, recruited from all parts of the population, with the aim of bringing the communities together and making the bridge a symbol of reconciliation.
-But in the end, a Turkish company specialized in the restoration of Ottoman buildings was commissioned in 2001.
-The company did not master the very particular techniques developed by Mimar Hajrudin and was unable to reproduce the perfect shape of the original arch.
-After two and a half years of laborious work, the "new Old Bridge" was inaugurated with great pomp on July 23, 2004.
+The sight of the destroyed Old Bridge came as a shock to the people of Mostar, who had no idea that it could ever be rebuilt.
+However, four months after the monument was shelled, while Bosnia-Herzegovina was still at war, Unesco launched an appeal for reconstruction on March 10, 1994.
+Major international financial institutions, a number of patrons and countries such as France and Turkey responded favorably, later joined by Croatia.
+A temporary footbridge was installed in the bridge's place by Spanish engineers.
+And, while Hungarian army divers recovered blocks weighing up to eight tons from the Neretva, limestone of the same quality ( tenelija type) was sought from local quarries already in use in the 16th century.
+But scandal struck.
+The original plan was to train local stonemasons, recruited from all sections of the population, with the aim of bringing communities together and making the bridge a symbol of reconciliation.
+In the end, however, a Turkish company specializing in the restoration of Ottoman buildings was commissioned in 2001.
+However, the company's mastery of Mimar Hajrudin's highly specialized techniques prevented it from reproducing the perfect shape of the original arch.
+After two and a half years of painstaking work, the "new Old Bridge" was inaugurated with great fanfare on July 23, 2004.

 Neighborhood.
-On July 15, 2005, less than a year after the reopening of the bridge, it was inscribed on the prestigious Unesco World Heritage List.
-It is not only the bridge itself, but the entire "Old Bridge Quarter of the Old City of Mostar" that has been listed by the United Nations cultural organization. the Old Bridge Quarter, with its architectural characteristics (pre-Ottoman, Eastern Ottoman, Mediterranean and Western European) is an outstanding example of multicultural urban occupation," explains UNESCO.
-The reconstructed bridge and the old town of Mostar are a symbol of international cooperation and the coexistence of diverse cultural, ethnic and religious communities."
-The World Heritage area covers an entirely pedestrianized 7.6-hectare space in the historic district of Stari Grad ("Old Town"), on either side of the Old Bridge on both banks of the Neretva River.
-On the right bank, to the west, the protected area includes: the Halebija tower guarding the western entrance to the Old Bridge, a portion of Onešćukova Street (former workshops turned into stores) and Rade-Bitanje Street (former Tabhana tanners' quarter with the Hadži Kurt Mosque and the Ćejvan-Ćehaja hammam), as well as the vicinity of the small, so-called "curved bridge".
-To the east, the classified area is narrower.
-It runs along the left bank of the Neretva River between the Tara Tower (which houses the Old Bridge Museum) and the beautiful Koski Mehmed-Pasha Mosque, connected by the splendid little Kujundžiluk Street (craftsmen's workshops and souvenir stores) and Mala-Tepa ("little hill") Street.
-The whole of this historic district is surrounded by a 48-hectare buffer zone where all construction is - in theory - strictly regulated.
-Most of Mostar's hotels, restaurants, bars, travel agencies and places of interest are concentrated in this small area.
+On July 15, 2005, less than a year after its reopening, the bridge was inscribed on UNESCO's prestigious World Heritage List.
+It was not just the bridge itself, but the entire "Old Bridge Quarter of the Old City of Mostar" that was listed by the United Nations cultural organization. the Old Bridge district, with its architectural features (pre-Ottoman, Eastern Ottoman, Mediterranean and Western European) is an outstanding example of multicultural urban occupation," explains Unesco.
+The rebuilt bridge and the Old Town of Mostar are a symbol of international cooperation and the coexistence of diverse cultural, ethnic and religious communities."
+The World Heritage area covers a 7.6-hectare pedestrian zone in the historic district of Stari Grad ("Old Town"), on either side of the Old Bridge on both banks of the Neretva River.
+On the right bank, to the west, the protected area includes: the Halebija tower guarding the western entrance to the Old Bridge, a portion of Onešćukova Street (former workshops converted into stores) and Rade-Bitange Street (former Tabhana tanners' quarter with the Hadži-Kurt mosque and the Ćejvan-Ćehaja hammam), as well as the area around the small "curved" bridge.
+To the east, the listed area is narrower.
+It runs along the left bank of the Neretva between the Tara Tower (home to the Old Bridge Museum) and the beautiful Koski-Mehmed-Pacha Mosque, linked by the splendid little Kujundžiluk Street (artisan workshops and souvenir stores) and Mala-Tepa Street ("little hill").
+The entire historic district is surrounded by a 48-hectare buffer zone where all construction is - in theory - strictly regulated.
+Most of Mostar's hotels, restaurants, bars, travel agencies and tourist attractions are concentrated within this restricted perimeter.

 Did you know?
 This review was written by our professional authors.